An intensive and challenging one year programme that bridges the gap between the structure of Level 3 study (A Levels) and Level 4 (university).

 In addition to the core elements of the course, students have access to a huge range of additional highlights.
 These include frequent visiting lecturers and workshops from practicing artists and designers and the opportunity to access invaluable contacts in individual industries to seek placements.
 The Big Draw is an event which is planned and run entirely by the students on this course, it provides an excellent opportunity to build confidence in public-facing roles and an invaluable addition to personal statements and CVs.

 There are 3 mandatory trips on the course, examples of our trips include Brighton, Margate, Birmingham, Hastings and London.
-Our Christmas trip to London includes visits to two contemporary art galleries and the Sky Garden.
 Also included is the option of an overseas trip to supplement your studies.
 Previous trips include a 3 day trip to Iceland to see the Northern Lights and lagoons.

 How will I be assessed?

-Course work will be assessed at each stage of the programme culminating in Part 3, Unit 7 'Project Proposal and Realisation' in the final term.
+Coursework will be assessed at each stage of the programme culminating in Part 3, Unit 4 'Consolidating Practice' in the final term.

 You will need;